-Twitter is also a point of interest to other fields such as media studies or computer science.
-Araujo and van der Meer (2018) focus on 18 publicly listed companies in the Netherlands to show that Twitter activity about organizations has a positive influence on media coverage within a two-day window whereas media coverage influences Twitter activity positively in the same day and negatively in the following day.
-Meyer and Tang (2015) find that Twitter is widely used by US traditional news organizations as an additional channel for disseminating news, supporting the concept of 'hybrid' media, while Moon and Hadley (2014) demonstrate that journalists in the US utilize Twitter as a supplier for collecting information.
-An earlier study by Zhao et al. (2011) takes a different approach by comparing the content of Twitter with a typical traditional news source (The New York Times) in the context of unsupervised topic modelling techniques in statistics to show that Twitter is a good source of topics on celebrities and brands that have low coverage in traditional news media and that Twitter users actively help spread news of important world events.
+et al. (2011) takes a different approach by comparing the content of Twitter with a typical traditional news source (The New York Times) in the context of unsupervised topic modelling techniques in statistics to show that Twitter is a good source of topics on celebrities and brands that have low coverage in traditional news media and that Twitter users actively help spread news of important world events.

 Increasing focus of the recent finance literature is placed on the impact of social media rather than the relationship between social media news and traditional media news or their potential differential impact.
 From a theoretical point of view, media not only reflects, but also drives the expectations of managers and investors alike; expectations in turn feed into asset prices.
-To the extent that media content works as a proxy for investment sentiment, it carries predictive power for financial assets; at the same time, media visibility and content can increase an asset's investor base and also direct investment attention (see the discussion in Tetlock, 2015 and references therein and the empirical evidence, from a historical perspective, in Turner et al., 2018).
-The empirical literature identifies significant social media effects on stock returns, stock volatility and earnings surprises (see, among others, Boudoukh et al., 2019; Ben-Rephael et al., 2017; Chen et al., 2014 and Sprenger et al., 2013).
-Media tone through a textual analysis of the content across newspaper articles has significant predictive power for future house prices (Soo, 2018).
+To the extent that media content works as a proxy for investment sentiment, it carries predictive power for financial assets; at the same time, media visibility and content can increase an asset's investor base and also direct investment attention (see the discussion in Tetlock 2015 and references therein and the empirical evidence, from a historical perspective, in Turner, Ye, and Walker 2018).
+The empirical literature identifies significant social media effects on stock returns, stock volatility, and earnings surprises (see, among others, Chen et al. 2014 and Sprenger et al. 2013, Ben-Rephael, Da, and Israelsen 2017, Boudoukh et al. 2019).
+Media tone through a textual analysis of the content across newspaper articles has significant predictive power for future house prices (Soo 2018).
 He (2017) finds that exposure to pessimistic news suppresses hiring and employment decisions.
-Dergiades et al. (2015) identify significant social media effects in sovereign bond markets.
+Dergiades, Milas, and Panagiotidis (2015) identify significant social media effects in sovereign bond markets.

-Building on the above literature, we take the relationship between Twitter and traditional news outlets to sovereign bond markets, where rises in bond yields add to the risk of sovereign default and harm aggregate financial activity.
-Indeed, Gennaioli et al. (2014) use data for 46 countries to focus on the dire consequences of sovereign default on aggregate financial activity in the defaulting country; the impact is stronger in countries where domestic banks hold more public debt.
-Gennaioli et al. (2018) use a dataset of over 20,000 banks in 191 countries to quantify a significant negative relationship between a bank's holdings of government bonds and its lending during sovereign defaults.
-Altavilla et al. (2017) flag the amplification effect of sovereign stress on bank lending to domestic firms for a sample of Euro-area banks.
-Augustin et al. (2018), Wolski (2018) and Bedendo and Colla (2015) identify spillover effects from sovereign to corporate risk across Europe.
+Building on the above literature, we take the relationship between Twitter and traditional news outlets to sovereign bond markets, where rises in bond yield add to the risk of sovereign default and harm aggregate financial activity.
+Indeed, Gennaioli, Martin, and Rossi (2014) use data for 46 countries to focus on the dire consequences of sovereign default on aggregate financial activity in the defaulting country; the impact is stronger in countries where domestic banks hold more public debt.
+Gennaioli, Martin, and Rossi (2018) use a dataset of over 20,000 banks in 191 countries to quantify a significant negative relationship between a bank's holdings of government bonds and it's lending during sovereign defaults.
+Altavilla, Pagano, and Simonelli (2017) flag the amplification effect of sovereign stress on bank lending to domestic firms for a sample of Euroarea banks.
+Augustin et al. (2018), Wolski (2018), and Bedendo and Colla (2015) identify spillover effects from sovereign to corporate risk across Europe.

-The next section of the paper proceeds with a detailed discussion of our dataset which will be used in the subsequent empirical analysis.
+The next section of the article proceeds with a detailed discussion of our dataset which will be used in the subsequent empirical analysis.

-3. Data
+3. DATA